This page explores the major elements we use for structuring and organizing a page.

 warm-gray-0

 warm-gray-0 and no background color class (or white if a parent element has a non-white background color) are the best two colors to alternate wideblock sections on a page.
-Text is very easy to ready on both colors because of sufficient contrast between background and text colors.
+Text is very easy to read on both colors because of the sufficient contrast between the background and text colors.

 warm-gray-1